semaphoreci/docs/docs/security/custom-roles.md

 # Custom Roles

-If your organization needs more roles where permissions would be assigned with higher granularity, you can define custom roles that will be visible only within your organization.
+If your organization needs more roles where permissions would be assigned with higher granularity, you can define custom roles.

 ### Creating a new role